Designations Congruent with Things: Chapter 17

 This makes it hard for Newt to reflexively argue.

 He could do it.
 Newt has a talent for manufacturing needless confrontation and a little bit of a habit of whipping it out when it would be a better idea not to.
-But he’s trying not to make terrible decisions, so he shrugs, swaps out his glasses for Hermann’s shades, and tries to look suave while lying down on the couch in capitulation to his longstanding intellectual nemesis slash devoted life-partner.
+But he’s trying not to make terrible decisions, so he shrugs, swaps out his glasses for Hermann’s shades, and tries to look suave while lying down on the couch in capitulation to the preferences of his longstanding intellectual nemesis slash devoted life partner.

-They don’t have much furniture, so Hermann sits on the floor, leaning back against the couch, one leg stretched in front of him, the other folded into a cross-legged position he can’t quite bilaterally manage.
+They don’t have much furniture, so Hermann sits on the floor and leans back against the couch, one leg stretched in front of him, the other folded into a cross-legged position he can’t quite bilaterally manage.

-“On a scale of a cross-disciplinary journal club to patch clamping ourselves to a dead baby kaiju and hitching a ride to the hivemind, how weird is this?”
-Newt asks, digging his thumb into the too-tense musculature of Hermann’s neck and courteously ignoring the guy’s startled twitch and subsequent appreciative posture adjustment.
+“On a scale of a cross-disciplinary journal club to patch-clamping ourselves to a dead baby kaiju and hitching a ride to the hive mind, how weird is this?”
+Newt digs his thumb into the too-tense musculature of Hermann’s neck and courteously ignores the guy’s startled twitch and subsequent appreciative posture adjustment.

 “I don’t think it even rates,” Hermann says.